Nada-Khafagy/Robotics_project/README.md

 # Robotics_project

-welcome to the slamDunk team!!

 ## Project Description

 we will implement a robot that plays basketball :D

-## Quadcopter Project Team - SQuadCopter
+## Basketball Project Team - slamDunk team
-This is the official team page for the Basketball whole project.
+This is the official team page for the Basketball whole team.
 Meet our dedicated team members:

 | Name              | ID       | GUC-mail               | personal E-mail        |
 |-------------------|----------|------------------------|------------------------|